Broadcast Television / Film Video-Audio Quality Control FAQ

 Q: I shot my movie in 4K, Is that the best version for you to do the QC report on?

-The M&E track should contain all audio that is in the stereo mix track except English (or whatever language the movie is in) dialogue.
+A: The M&E track is “Music & Effects” only.
+As stated above, it is used for the purpose of dubbing a film into another language.
+The M&E track should contain all the audio that is in the full mix track, except English (or whatever language the movie is in) dialogue.
 M&E tracks need to be “fully filled” in order to be approved.
-Often the M&E track will not contain effects that are in the stereo M&E track.
-These all need to be present.
-Many times the problem arises because the effects that come through the mic while shooting are used in the final mix, and if a character is talking during an effect it cannot be used M&E. In that case the effect must be re-created.
-This is one of the Finishing services that we provide.
+Often, the M&E track will not contain effects that are in the full mix tracks; these all need to be present.

-Q: What are the specific things that should be in an M&E mix and what should be left out.
+Q: What are the specific things that should be in an M&E mix and what should be left out?

 A: We have compiled a page that gives you the exact specifications for an M&E mix as part of the industry standard.
 Some distributors will have different requirements and you should check with them.
 Here is a standard list of specific M&E requirements.